-Kucukgoncu S, Zhou E, Lucas KB, Tek C. Alpha-lipoic acid (ALA) as a supplementation for weight loss: results from a meta-analysis of randomized controlled trials.
+Kucukgoncu S, Zhou E, Lucas KB, Tek C. Alpha-lipoic acid (ALA) supplementation for weight loss: results from a meta-analysis of randomized controlled trials.
 Obes Rev. 2017; DOI:1111/obr.12528.

 ● Alpha-lipoic acid, a naturally occurring antioxidant, was found to have a small but statistically significant effect on mean short-term weight loss when compared with placebo.

 High Protein Breakfast:

 Leidy HJ, Hoertel HA, Douglas SM, Higgins KA, Shafer RS.
 A high-protein breakfast prevents body fat gain, through reductions in daily intake and hunger, in “Breakfast skipping” adolescents.
 Obesity (Silver Spring).
 2015; 23(9):1761-4.